mm5072459/GCD-Peer-Graded-Assignment/README.md

     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- FinalData.txt is the completed data after going through all the required steps as mentioned above.
+- CleanData.txt is the completed data after going through all the required steps as mentioned above.